Star Wars: The Rise of Skywalker - 5 Things To Know Before Watching The Movie This Weekend

 Up next in the main characters to remember,

-Luke - Leia are twins of Padme and Anakin, from the prequels
+Luke and Leia are twins of Padme and Anakin, from the prequels

 There are many sequels and some prequels that will leave you confused if you were to binge for 18 hours straight before the weekend.
 But one of the most important aspects of the story is the family.
 Luke and Leia Skywalker are twins children of Anakin who turns to the Dark Side as Darth Vader and Padme, a queen who dies of a broken heart, after giving birth to them.
 "The Force is strong in my family.
 My father has it.
 I have it.
 And my sister has it" we hear Luke Skywalker say to Princess Leia in the original trilogy.
 However, we find out about their relationship over the course of a long movie, after a lot of awkward moments, which also includes a kiss, that fans still cringe over.